rvanbekkum/vsc-xliff-sync/README.md

 > 4. By Meaning (optional)

 If no translation unit is found, the unit is added and tagged as missing.

+The extension can convert translations files from one type to another.
+Simply generate the base file from the angular-cli with a new file type and then merge the translation files.
+They will be automatically changed to the new file type.

 ### Using the Command Palette